hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 ## 1. Overview

-*Brief introduction and overview of the service and its intended use.*

-The Bock team is developing the Block Storage Service for Nova.
+This document describes the Block Storage Service for Nova.
 The service provides Virtual Block devices for virtual machines executing in Nova.
-The capability is derived form the original DM-Cache capability implemented as part of the Service Utility Platform (SUP).
 Bock volumes can store boot images, user data or both.
-We will target Nova-Diablo for the initial release of Bock.
-In the Nova architecture Bock is implemented as a set of nova volume driver classes.
-These classes provide a set of methods that allow different types of storage plugins.

 ### 1.1 API Maturity Level

-*State the maturity level in which the API is in currently, based on the pre-defined stages i.e. Alpha, Beta, Public (Current), Deprecated, GA (Release to General Availability, SLAs defined.
-The versions schema, status field, supports an enumeration of ALPHA, BETA, CURRENT and DEPRECATED.
-The versions->status field should correspond to the Maturity Level for the API, i.e. ALPHA for Alpha stage, BETA for Beta stage, CURRENT for Public and GA stages, DEPRECATED for all other versions of the API that are not supported anymore.*

 **Maturity Level**: Public stage - Bock is currently in public beta in all AZs of AW2, i.e. AW2 AZ1, AZ2 and AZ3